Sierramevouz/Qrush/README.md

 ## 🚀 Overview

-QRASH is a research-oriented toolkit for **automated optimization of quantum circuits**.
+QRUSH is a research-oriented toolkit for **automated optimization of quantum circuits**.
 It supports:

 - ✅ Multi-step circuit rewrite with beam search
 - ✅ ILP scheduling under **hardware topology constraints**